-- The developer performed functional tests in the personalisation phase (Phase 6.2 of Smartcard IC Platform Protection Profile, [14]) and operational phase (Phase 7) of the TOE and covered all the TSF and related subfunctions. - The security functionality of the TOE in the Initialisation phase (Phase 6.1) is covered by evaluator's independent tests. - Test suites were implemented in accordance with the functional specification of the TOE in order to verify the TOE's compliance with its expected behaviour.
+• The developer performed functional tests in the Initialisation, Personalisation and Usage phase of the TOE and covered all the TSF and related subfunctions.

+• Test suites were implemented in accordance with the functional specification of the TOE in order to verify the TOE's compliance with its expected behaviour.

-The tests were performed on a smartcard emulator and on the test samples with ICAO Application.
+The tests were performed on a smartcard emulator and on the test samples with the MRTD Application.